lupyuen3/blockly-zig-nuttx/README.md

 # Custom Extension

-The Compose Message Block needs a [Custom Extension / Mutator](https://developers.google.com/blockly/guides/create-custom-blocks/extensions) in Blockly because it has a variable number of slots (for the Message Fields)...
+The Compose Message Block needs a [Custom Extension](https://developers.google.com/blockly/guides/create-custom-blocks/extensions#extensions) in Blockly because it has a variable number of slots (for the Message Fields)...

 ![Compose Message](https://lupyuen.github.io/images/visual-block7a.jpg)